SarvarbekUzDev/webhook-telegram-bot-shablon/README.md

 # webhook-telegram-bot-shablon
-This program was created to facilitate the creation of a Telegram bot This program is made in python and you can easily create webhook telegram bots now with this template
+Hello.

+With this program, you can create a simple to advanced webhook telegram bot in python, or rather a template.
+(First of all, it's up to you)

+In it, you can easily send messages to the bot and receive messages from the bot, besides, the buttons are ready and made easy, states and dispatchers are also ready.
+In general, you can create a Telegram bot with this template

+Thank you very much for your attention